Alternative newspaper: Chains and mergers

 On October 24, 2005, New Times Media announced a deal to acquire Village Voice Media, creating a chain of 17 free weekly newspapers around the country with a combined circulation of 1.8 million and controlling a quarter of the weekly circulation of alternative weekly newspapers in North America.
 The deal was approved by the Justice Department and, on January 31, 2006, the companies merged into one, taking the name Village Voice Media.

 Phoenix Media/Communications Group, owner of the popular Boston alternative weekly the Boston Phoenix, expanded to Providence, Rhode Island in 1988 with their purchase of NewPaper, which was renamed the Providence Phoenix.
 In 1999, PM/CG expanded further through New England to Portland, Maine with the creation of the Portland Phoenix.
 From 1992 through 2005, PM/GC owned and operated the Worcester Phoenix in Worcester, Massachusetts, but PM/GC folded that branch because of Worcester's dwindling art scene.

 Nonetheless, a number of owner-operated, non-chain owned alternative papers survive, among them Metro Silicon Valley in San Jose, Pittsburgh City Paper in Pittsburgh, Salt Lake City Weekly, the Pacific Sun, the Bohemian in California's Sonoma and Napa counties, the San Diego Reader, Isthmus in Madison, Wisconsin, Flagpole Magazine in Athens, Georgia, the Boulder Weekly, Willamette Week in Portland, Oregon, Independent Weekly, Yes!
 Weekly, Creative Loafing, and Triad City Beat in North Carolina, the Austin Chronicle in Texas, The Stranger in Seattle, Washington, Artvoice in Buffalo, New York, the Aquarian Weekly in North Jersey, the Colorado Springs Independent, the Good Times in Santa Cruz, California, New Times in San Luis Obispo and the Sun in Northern Santa Barbara County, California.

+In 2026, a group of employees at Creative Loafing Tampa Bay and two local partners purchased the newspaper, making the paper locally-owned for the first time since 2009.